johnnyshankman/radioactive-punks-onchain/readme.md

 `DataCompiler`: helpful functions for concatenating data into valid Data URI formats

+Why no use of "SSTORE2" you may ask?
+Well once you fill up the entire contract with bytes or string data there is no efficiency to be gained by using SSTORE2, it actually reuquires more overhead.

 ## How does the punk render?

 The JS inflates the SVG layers and then appends them into the DOM, hidden.
 The JS has the encoded punk data injected into it as a string.
 The JS then uses that encoded data to selectively unhide the correct layers to render that punk.
 You now have a responsive SVG representation of your punk.